 The best spots to get introduced to the area

-Morning Glory Wall is the perfect intro climbing spot.
+Morning Glory Wall is the perfect intro spot to learn to climb in Smith Rock.
 Here, you’ll find 5.8-5.10 routes, like the 5 and 9 Gallon Buckets (5.8 and 5.9 respectively).
 It’s best to arrive early, just after sunrise.
 On a favorable fall day, this spot gets busy quickly.
 These routes begin to see sun mid-morning, which is either a blessing or a curse depending on the time of year.

 Bring your ropes for the Llama Wall